-Next we look at the types of editing and how each book editor will improve a manuscript.
+Next we look at the types of editing and how each editor will improve a manuscript.

 Types of Editing

-When it comes to editing books, it's vital you understand the steps involved.
+When it comes to editing books, you must understand the steps involved.

-The first step is developmental editing, in which the book editor examines the plot and the wider structure of the novel.
+The first editing service is developmental editing, in which the editor examines the plot and the wider structure of the novel.
 These developmental edits will produce many suggestions for changes.
 Though the editor will make the suggestions, they will not rewrite the book, the reader will be expected to make these changes to the manuscript.

-The next step is for the book to be assessed by a copy editor.
+The next editing service is for the book to be assessed by a copy editor.
 The copy editor's role is to remove all of the typos and small errors, whilst applying consistency throughout the text.

-Once the manuscript has been copy edited, and everyone is once again happy, the book is sent to the typesetter.
+Once the manuscript has been copy edited, and everyone is once again happy, the next editing service is employed the book is sent to the typesetter.